When the Bough Breaks (2016 film): Plot

-Later, at a doctors appointment, John calls Laura trying to get her to the appointment.
-John and Anna find out that their baby is a boy.
-Later, at work John gets a call from Anna saying that they should go out for lunch, but he gets annoyed and Anna hangs up on him.
-John then avoids all calls from Anna.
-Eventually, he answers and she asks him why he's lying to her about having appointments.
-Anna walks into his office door and tries to seduce him but his boss enters and John prompts Anna to leave.

-Anna later reveals her feelings to John and becomes outraged when he says he doesn't feel the same way.
-John is able to calm Anna down but Anna runs out of the guest house into the main house and picks up a knife.
+John and Anna find out that the baby is a boy.
+Later at work, John gets a call from Anna saying that they should go out for lunch, but he becomes annoyed, and Anna hangs up.
+John then avoids all calls from her.
+Anna walks into his office and tries to seduce him, but his boss enters and John prompts Anna to leave.
+Anna later reveals her feelings to John and becomes outraged when he says he does not feel the same.
+He is able to calm her down, but she runs out of the guest house into the main house and picks up a knife.
 The police arrive and Anna lies and says she and John have sex every night.
-Laura and John then find out that Anna ordered a drug that will end her pregnancy.
+Laura and John then find out that Anna ordered an abortion pill.
 Laura and John devise a plan to get their unborn baby back by making John act as if he shares Anna's feelings.
-John and Anna meet at the aquarium.
 As Anna thinks she is being played, she walks away.
 John stops her and kisses her forcefully and asks her to come with him up to the family's lake house.
 John returns home to Laura the next day.
-The plans works fine until Anna notices the two embracing each other.
-Anna leaves John a voicemail claiming the baby's coming.
-John leaves to go to the hospital while Laura stays home.
+The plan works fine until Anna notices the two embracing each other.
+Anna leaves John a voicemail claiming that the baby is coming.
+He leaves to go to the hospital while Laura stays home.

-Anna returns to the Taylor house.
-She kills the family cat and then hits Laura in the head with a lamp, knocking her out.
-Anna then goes into labor.
-While in the hospital they discover that Anna has fled to the family lake-house with the baby.
-John manages to get the baby but Anna wakes up and a fight breaks out between the two of them.
-John throws her onto a cabinet which knocks her unconscious.
-John goes outside and Laura places the baby in the car.
-When Laura turns on the lights she sees Anna standing in front with a shotgun.
-Anna shoots at the car and misses but hits the window.
+When John and Roland go to the hospital, they are confused to find out that Anna never checked in and she had tricked him into getting away from Laura.
+Anna returns to the Taylor house, killing the family cat and assaulting Laura before going into labor.
+While in the hospital, they discover that Anna had given birth to a baby boy and had fled to the lake house.
+John manages to get the baby, but Anna wakes up and a fight breaks out between them.
+He throws her on to a cabinet which knocks her unconscious.
+He goes outside and Laura places the baby in the car.
+When Laura turns on the lights, she sees Anna standing in front with a shotgun.
+Anna shoots at the car and misses, but hits the window.
 Laura runs over Anna with her car, killing her.

-The next morning, Laura, the baby, and John are sitting inside the lake house.
-They hear the police arrive and John turns to Laura and says, "It's going to be okay."
+The next morning, Laura, the baby and John are sitting inside the lake house.
+The movie then ends when they hear the police and John turns to Laura and says, "It's going to be okay."